kmcd14/ProgrammingDA-project/README.md

 <br>

-The notebook `data_sim.ipynb` is in relation to the matplotlib.pyplot assessment for the module.
+The notebook `data_sim.ipynb` details the research that went into the simulation of the data set, as well as the data set.

-The aim of this notebook is create a simulated data set by simulating a real-world phenomenon.
+The aim of this notebook is to create a simulated data set by simulating a real-world phenomenon.
 I chose to investigate the sporting phenomenon of "home advantage".

 <br>